Andrea Iervolino: Career

 Iervolino at the 2017 Canadian Screen Awards with Kathleen Wynne, Sergio Marchionne and Canadian Prime Minister Justin Trudeau.

 At thirteen, Iervolino and his friends launched a small tech business selling websites to local entrepreneurs in Cassino, where it was unusual to use the Internet for advertising.
 Following this success, Iervolino left home at the age of fifteen to work as a producer's assistant on Broadway-style shows in the resort town of Bibione, Italy.

 In September of that year, he returned to his hometown to produce his first film, The Cavalier of Love, financed through crowd-funding from local investors willing to sponsor his project.
 The film was released in 2003.

 In 2014, he made his film-producing debut in the United States as a co-producer of The Humbling, which premiered at the 71st Venice International Film Festival.

 Iervolino's film In Dubious Battle was screened at the 2016 Toronto International Film Festival and the 73rd Venice International Film Festival, and his 2019 film Waiting for the Barbarians premiered at the 76th Venice Film Festival.

 After failing to distribute it in local cinemas, Iervolino began the Cineschool Day initiative.
 This strategy involved adding his films into Cassino schools' curricula, giving students the opportunity to watch the films during the daytime at a reduced price.
 The screenings would then be followed classroom debates.
 For this purpose, Iervolino put together a library of existing films with strong social themes and proposed them to schools, complete with information brochures and ideas for how the students could debate.
 The initiative gained enough traction that former Italian Prime Minister and Senator for life Giulio Andreotti attended as spokesperson in 2011 and 2012.

 In 2011, he founded the production company Iervolino Entertainment.
 The company debuted under the Italian Bourse's AIM Italia market in August 2019.
-The company name changed to Iervolino and Lady Bacardi Entertainment in 2021.
+The company name changed to Iervolino and Lady Bacardi Entertainment (ILBE) in 2021.